Events

 This program is intended for psychologists, psychiatrists, social workers, nurses, mental health counselors, marriage and family therapists, and graduate students.
 It will be presented at an intermediate level, meant for those with some prior knowledge of the subject matter.
 The presenters receive no commercial support and report no conflicts of interest regarding this presentation.

-When: Wednesday, Nov.
-12th, 2025 9:00 – 10:30 am
+When: Wednesday, November 11th 9:00 – 10:30 am

 Where: Saint Elizabeth University;